RTO and RPO explained

 The encryption password is wrong or has been lost (without these, data cannot be restored).

-The system architecture is unknown when rebuilding a new server (what disk sizes and partitioning did we use on the server before it crashed?).
+When rebuilding a new server, the system architecture is unknown (what disk sizes and partitioning did we use on the server before it crashed?).

 The media where our data is stored isn’t available (this used to be physical tapes, but nowadays is more likely to be insufficient bandwidth download for a cloud restore).

 The only way to deal with this is through regular restores and benchmarking.
-Virtualisation and low-cost hardware make it easy to recover an entire server to a restore lab so you can check if your RTO is maintained.
+Virtualisation and low-cost hardware make it easy to recover an entire server and return it to a restore lab so you can check if your RTO is maintained.

 Deliver RTO and RPO in steps